labian0/dummy-array/README.md

 The following graphs show the results of the three methods, **add**, **remove** and **exists**.
 The Rust implementation is **always faster** than the Go one, exept for the initialization.

-As we can se on the graph below, the Rust implementation is suprisingly slower than the Go one.
+As we can se on the graph below, the Rust implementation is suprisingly slower than the Go one.<br/>
 It can be due to the fact that the dummy-array values must be initialized.<br/>
 <br/>
 ![Benchmark_init](./readme_images/graphs/tc_initialize.png)